Ramón Sender (composer): Later career

-Sender is also a visual artist whose visual works are sampled on his web site and in a 2009 book, Barayon, a Catalog of Prints, Drawings, Original Art.
-The book is based on a one-man show at the Gallery Sanchez in 2008.
+His visual work is collected in the 2009 book Barayon: A Catalog of Prints, Drawings, Original Art, based on a one-man show at the Gallery Sanchez in 2008.

-After the death of Sender's daughter Xaverie in 1989, he founded the Peregrine Foundation (for people "living in or exiting from experimental social groups").
-He was the administrator of the foundation until 1999 and published four full-length autobiographies of women who had left the Bruderhof community in a series titled "Women from Utopia."
+After the death of his daughter Xaverie in 1989, Sender founded the Peregrine Foundation, which supports people living in or leaving experimental social groups.
+He administered the foundation until 1999 and published four book-length autobiographies by women who had left the Bruderhof community, in a series titled "Women from Utopia."